2D vs. 3D Robotic Vision Systems

 2D Robotic Vision2D robotic vision systems have been around longer than 3D systems.
 They have a long track record of being reliable and simple to operate.
 With 2D vision systems a camera processes an image of an object across x and y planes.
 Since these systems only provide two-dimensional feedback, they are best utilized for simpler applications involving pre-determined, highly repeatable parts and locations.
 For example, a FANUC M-20ia integrated with 2D vision is capable of locating a bin containing all circuit boards through programming the location and part type before being deployed.
 Since the bin contains all the same parts and remains in the same location a 2D camera can be utilized.

 3D Robotic Vision3D robotic vision systems are still relatively new to the industrial robot world, but they are making a big impression by advancing the scope of robotic applications to cover more complex and advanced tasks that go beyond simple part location.
-With 3D vision industrial robots are capable of thoroughly inspecting parts for quality control, assembling intricate objects, and dynamically adjusting to varying parts and locations.
+With 3D vision articulated robots are capable of thoroughly inspecting parts for quality control, assembling intricate objects, and dynamically adjusting to varying parts and locations.
 With the integration of 3D cameras, a FANUC LR Mate 200id is given the autonomy to be able to adjust to handling parts of various sizes and shapes.
-It receives feedback on the part’s dimensions, orientation, and location in order to dynamically process how to best adjust its gripper for proper handling of the part.
+It receives feedback on the part’s dimensions, orientation, and location in order to dynamically process how to best adjust its automated gripper for proper handling of the part.
+Most FANUC robots for sale that previously had a vision system still have them integrated.